 - 1. Be safe, appropriate for a healthy learning environment, modest, and not disrupt or interfere with the educational process.
 Pajamas and other common sleepwear are not appropriate. - 2.
-Include pants with a waist size no more than two inches wider than the student's actual waist and a belt to keep the pants at waist height at all times. - 3.
+Include a top (i.e. shirt, blouse, sweatshirt) and bottom i.e. (pants, shorts, skirt), or a dress.
+All should be of a modest length and ensure undergarments are covered. - 3.
+Exclude extremely brief, tight, and see-through garments, such as tube tops, crop tops, muscle shirts, net tops, halter tops, narrow straps (that do not cover undergarments), plunging necklines (front and/or back), shirts, skirts, and shorts of an unacceptable length.
+Shirts must cover the midriff.
+Placement of decorative holes, rips or tears in clothing must not expose areas generally covered by undergarments.

+- 4. Not contain offensive illustrations or promote disruptive or demoralizing values.
+It shall not include items that are vulgar, obscene, libelous, or that denigrate others on account of race, color, religion, ancestry, national origin, gender, sexual orientation, or disability. - 5.
+Not promote and/or endorse the use of alcohol, tobacco, or illegal drugs and/or encourage other illegal or violent activities. - 6.
+Exclude extremely bulky garments to prevent concealing of any item. - 7.
 Include safe footwear at all times.
 Heeleys with wheels are not permitted in school buildings or on school grounds.
-Hoverboards are also prohibited in school buildings and on school grounds. - 4.
-Ensure that underwear is completely covered at all times. - 5.
-Not contain offensive illustrations or promote disruptive or demoralizing values.
-It shall not include items that are vulgar, obscene, libelous, or that denigrate others on account of race, color, religion, ancestry, national origin, gender, sexual orientation, or disability. - 6.
-Exclude extremely brief, tight, and see-through garments, such as tube tops, crop tops, muscle shirts, net tops, halter tops, narrow straps, plunging necklines (front and/or back), shirts, skirts, and shorts of a length unacceptable to school personnel.
-Shirts must cover the midriff at all times. - 7.
-Also exclude extremely bulky garments to prevent concealing of any item. - 8.
-Not promote and/or endorse the use of alcohol, tobacco, or illegal drugs and/or encourage other illegal or violent activities. - 9.
+Hoverboards are also prohibited in school buildings and on school grounds.
+Sports cleats may not be worn in the building at any time. - 8.
 Not include the wearing of hats or sunglasses in the school building, except for a medical or religious purpose, or where it is part of a uniform.
 Hats and other head coverings are to be removed upon entering the building and placed in lockers until the end of the school day.

-Each building principal shall be responsible for informing all students and their parents of the student dress code at the beginning of the academic year and at any time when revisions to the dress code are made during the academic year.
+Each building principal shall be responsible for informing staff, students and their parents of the student dress code at the beginning of the academic year and at any time when revisions to the dress code are made during the academic year.

 Any student who violates the student dress code shall be required to modify his or her appearance by removing the offending item and replacing it with an acceptable garment.

 Repeat offenders will suffer more extreme penalties (see VIII.
 DISCIPLINARY PROCEDURES AND PENALTIES).